genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 After locating your gene of interest, display as many gene prediction and evidence tracks as you consider necessary to inform your annotation by ticking them from the list of available 'Tracks' in the 'Annotator Panel'.
 Scroll through the different tracks of gene predictions and choose one that you consider most closely reflects the actual structure of the gene.
 It is also possible to filter the tracks displayed in this list by typing on the 'Search' box.
 You may base your decision on prior knowledge of the reliability of each gene prediction track (e.g., select an evidence-based gene model instead of an ab initio gene prediction).
 Alternatively, you may compare the gene prediction tracks to a BLAST alignment or other aligned data (e.g.: alignments of protein homologs, cDNAs and, RNAseq reads).
 Double click on any exon or click on one of the introns of your preferred gene model to select the entire gene model.
 You may also choose exons from two or more separate tracks of evidence.
 Drag the selected model, or all pieces of evidence into the ‘User-created Annotations’ area.

 At this point you may download the protein sequence (see 'Get Sequences' below) to query a protein database and help you determine if the selected gene model is, biologically speaking, an accurate approximation to the gene.
 For example, you may perform a protein sequence search of [UniProt](http://www.uniprot.org/) or [NCBI’s non-redundant peptide database (nr) using BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 If you have knowledge of protein domains in your gene of interest, you may perform a protein domain search of the [InterPro databases](https://www.ebi.ac.uk/interpro/) to verify that your selected gene model contains the expected domains.
-If further investigation suggests that you have not selected the best gene model to start annotating, delete it by highlighting it (as described above) and using the ‘Delete’ function from the right-click menu.
+If further investigation suggests that you have not selected the best gene model to start annotating, delete it by highlighting it (as described above) and using the 'Delete' function from the right-click menu.

 Once a gene model is selected as the best starting point for annotation, the annotator must decide whether it needs further modification.
 Protein or domain database searches may have already informed this decision.
 Scroll down the evidence tracks to see if splice sites in transcript alignments agree with the selected gene model, or if evidence suggests addition or modification of an exon is necessary.
 Transcript alignments (e.g. cDNA/EST/RNASeq tracks) that are significantly longer than the gene model may indicate the presence of additional coding sequence or untranslated regions (UTRs).
 Keep in mind that transcript alignments may be shorter than the gene model due to the fragmented nature of current transcript sequencing technologies.
 Similarly, protein alignments may not reflect the entire length of the coding region because divergent regions may not align well, resulting in a short protein alignment or one with gaps.
 Protein and transcript alignments in regions with tandem, closely related genes might also be problematic, with partial alignments to one gene, then skipping over to align the rest to a second gene.